mahttchoo/Courseflow-Flowchart-Generator/README.md

 ## User Manual
 ### Setup:
 Download the project from this repository.
 The Lemon library is included in this project, and no additional things are needed.
+Please watch this Youtube video (https://www.youtube.com/watch?v=ddMZyd1Rh9o) where we walked through running the code and showed what the  output looks like.
 ### Running the Program in Ubuntu:
 1) g++ -o flowchart -I./lemon-1.3.1 -I./lemon-1.3.1/build main.cpp coursenode.cpp coursenode.h
 2) ./flowchart